Humans and robots build a wooden tower in Disentis/Mustér

 MAS ETH DFAB

 Since 2015, the Chairs of Gramazio Kohler Research and Digital Building Technologies organize the Master of Advanced Studies ETH in Architecture and Digital Fabrication which is part of the National Center of Competence and Research in Digital Fabrication.
 Students gain the technological literacy in key areas such as programming, 3D printing and robotic control.
 And they have the opportunity to create large-scale demonstrators.
-The information days for the next program will take place in December 2024.
+The external page information day for the next program will take place on 19 November 2024.

 JavaScript has been disabled in your browser